 The flurry of activities starts as soon as the doors to the kitchen are open.
 Pots and pans are constantly clanging.
 Grills sizzle while dishes for the day are prepared.
 Smells of freshly cooked rice fills the air.
 Hands busy scooping and packing meal boxes.
 Sloshing and splashing water while cleaning and washing up.
 Preparing ingredients such as the chopping of vegetables of the next days.
 It continues through the day until the last task is completed and the kitchen cleaned and ready for the next day.

 (Phew!
 What a mouthful!)

-Remember to stay and help with the cleaning from 3:30pm to 5:00pm.
+Remember to stay and help with the cleaning.
 Please help us help you create a safe, conducive environment by cleaning up as you go along… every little bit helps!

 Here’s what a typical day looks like (sometimes, it varies a little)